turutupa/blog/content/blog/arrow-function-this-scope.md

   function and arrow functions mixed up
 tags:
   - javascript
+draft: false
 ---

-This is just a reminder to myself on how the *this scope* works in arrow functions and regular functions.
+This is just a reminder to myself on how the _this scope_ works in arrow functions and regular functions.
 For some reason, I always remember them the other way round.

 Succinct definition: